 The two groups that did well were the 50 mg Estrogen subcutaneous pellet as well as the 50 mg Estrogen subcutaneous pellet paired with the 100 mg testosterone subcutaneous pellet.
 It should be noted that neither the gel nor the very high dose of estrogen gave an increase in collagen.

 When interpreting these results and drawing our conclusion, we can easily see that it is important to have your hormones at an optimal level to increase and maintain good collagen levels.
 Our goal is to maintain a more youthful look by maintaining and increasing the health of your skin.
 Estrogen and Testosterone have a direct impact on our collagen, which is the protein responsible for the structure of our skin.

 No they are not.
-If you then choose to do the other therapies like fillers, laser treatments or Ultherapy treatments you will potentially see greater benefits for your money spent on other anti-aging treatments when you hormones are optimized.
+If you then choose to do the other therapies like fillers, laser treatments and BTL treatments you will potentially see greater benefits for your money spent on other anti-aging treatments when you hormones are optimized.

 Collagen induction therapy, or micro-needling, is an effecting non-surgical, non-ablative treatment for all skin types and various skin conditions such as fine lines, wrinkles, stretch marks, hyperpigmentation, keloid, surgical and acne scars.
 This technique uses very fine medical grade needles to make channels into the skin creating a micro-injury.
 This injury triggers the body’s own healing process stimulating collagen and elastin, thereby reducing wrinkles, smoothing scars and improving overall tone, texture and color.